Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 These can offer a more straightforward way to experience the delights of Atmos 3D audio.

-Which Type of Atmos Speaker Should You Use?
+Direct Sound or Elevation: Which Type Should You Use?

 The advantages of using Dolby Atmos-enabled elevation speakers are: